-TEAM 2 TRAFFIC: Traffic backed up for miles after crash on I-12 in Hammond
+TEAM 2 TRAFFIC: Eastbound traffic still backed up several hours after semi overturns on I-12 in Hammond

 Latest Weather Blog

-TEAM 2 TRAFFIC: Traffic backed up for miles after crash on I-12 in Hammond
+TEAM 2 TRAFFIC: Eastbound traffic still backed up several hours after semi overturns on I-12 in Hammond

-HAMMOND - Traffic backed up for several miles after a crash on I-12 in Hammond.
+HAMMOND - Traffic backed up for several miles after an 18-wheeler and a pickup truck got into a wreck on I-12 near the I-55 interchange in Hammond on Friday.

+The 18-wheeler left the roadway and overturned around 9:49 a.m., with Hammond Fire and Hammond Rural Fire officials responding.
+No injuries were reported, officials added.

-Traffic maps show I-12 eastbound at exit 38B having the right shoulder blocked due to a crash.
-Traffic still backed up to Exit 35 as of 2:30 p.m.
+Traffic maps show I-12 eastbound at Exit 38B having the right shoulder blocked due to a crash.
+Traffic still backed up to Exit 35 as of 5:00 p.m.

 Drivers are urged to take an alternate route at La.
 190 eastbound.

 More News